Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.

-Flex Shot also comes in a variety of shades (to match your bathroom), and it’s an excellent alternative to a silicone-based sealant that can be used to fix shower floors and for a variety of other bathroom applications.
+And because it provides a water-tight seal to prevent leaks, it’s an excellent alternative to a silicone-based sealant for a variety of other bathroom applications.

 How to Use Flex Shot On Shower Floor?